British philosophy: Bertrand Russell

-Russell's theory of descriptions has been profoundly influential in the philosophy of language and the analysis of definite descriptions.
-His theory was first developed in his 1905 paper "On Denoting".
+Russell's theory of descriptions was influential in the philosophy of language and the analysis of definite descriptions.
+His theory was first developed in his paper "On Denoting" (1905), considered a "paradigm of philosophy."
+Russell distinguished between knowledge by description and knowledge by acquaintance.
+In philosophy of mind, Russell advanced neutral monism.
+Russell and Moore contributed to the philosophy of perception a naïve realism and sense-data theory.